irene-martin-rod/OsteoAI/README.md

 - Classification Report: Including precision, recall, F1-score per class, macro-average, and weighted-average.
 - Confusion Matrix
 - AUC-ROC Curve

+**Interactive Web Application**
+To facilitate user interaction and model deployment, a web-based application was developed using Streamlit (Streamlit Inc., 2020).
+The app allows users to upload X-ray images and receive predictions in real time using the trained VGG16 + LightGBM model.
+This improves accessibility for non-technical users such as radiologists or healthcare staff.

 ### **Results**